Getting Started on Whatnot: Live Selling for Resellers

 During the Show

 Energy matters more than polish.
-You don't need to be a professional broadcaster.
-You need to be genuinely enthusiastic about what you're selling and comfortable interacting with people in real time.
+You don't need to be a professional broadcaster — you need to be genuinely enthusiastic and comfortable talking to people in real time.

 The $1 Start

 Starting auctions at $1 feels terrifying.
 What if nobody bids?
-What if it sells for $3?
 In practice, the low start price attracts more viewers and creates more bidding competition.
 Items regularly sell for 5-20x the starting bid.
 The excitement of watching a price climb is what drives engagement.

 After the Show

 Review what sold, what didn't, and at what prices.
 Your first few shows are data collection.
-Which items generated the most excitement?
+Which items generated excitement?
 What price ranges performed best?
 When did viewership peak?
-This information shapes your future shows.
+This shapes your future shows.

 What Whatnot Takes

-Whatnot charges an 8% commission on the sale price plus a 2.9% + $0.30 payment processing fee.
+Whatnot charges an 8% commission plus a 2.9% + $0.30 payment processing fee.
 All-in, expect to pay roughly 11-12% per transaction.
-No listing fees, no subscription tiers, no monthly costs.
+No listing fees, no subscriptions, no monthly costs.

-For context, that's cheaper than Poshmark's 20%, comparable to eBay's ~13%, and slightly more than Mercari's 10%.
-Given that items often sell for more on Whatnot due to the auction dynamic, the effective cost can be lower than it appears.
+That's cheaper than Poshmark's 20%, comparable to eBay's ~13%, and slightly more than Mercari's 10%.
+But here's the thing: because items often sell for more on Whatnot due to the auction dynamic, the effective cost is often lower than it looks on paper.

 Some categories get special rates.
 Coins & Money drops to 4% commission.
 Electronics is 5%.
-And for trading cards, comics, and sports categories, Whatnot only charges commission on the first $1,500 of a sale — everything above that is commission-free.
+For trading cards, comics, and sports categories, Whatnot only charges commission on the first $1,500 of a sale — everything above that is commission-free.

 Economics of a Whatnot ShowTypical 2-hour live selling session breakdown01Show SetupItems Listed50itemsShow Duration2hoursAvg Starting Bid$502During ShowPeak Viewers150Items Sold35(70%)Avg Final Price$1803RevenueGross Revenue$630Whatnot Fee (8%)-$50.40COGS (est.)-$175Net ProfitAfter fees + COGS$404.60$630- $50.40- $175grossfeescogs64% profit margin on a 70% sell-through rate